 Before you embark on this journey to the promised land of Android, take one last look around you.
 There are a few things you’ll have to leave behind.
-Many of the cases, docks, and other accessories you bought for your iPhone are not going to be compatible with Android smartphones (it’s worth checking, though, because some are).
+Many of the cases, docks, and other accessories you bought for your iPhone are not going to be compatible with Android smartphones (though it’s worth checking, because some are).
 Your iOS apps cannot go with you, but you’ll find most of them have Android counterparts awaiting your arrival.
-Any DRM protected content you bought in iTunes is stuck there (you can easily and legally remove the restrictions from music, but not from TV shows and movies).
+Any DRM-protected content you bought in the Apple App Store or iTunes is stuck there (you can easily and legally remove the restrictions from music, but not from TV shows and movies).

 Using phone manufacturer apps or tools